 You don’t have to create a new pin design for every single pin.
 Just choose a few designs and use those as templates for your other pins.

 I can crank out a pin in under 5 minutes since I just have to edit the text and the swap out the image.

 Pinterest isn’t the enemy.
 In fact, they love content creators.
 Without us, they would have no content.

 So don’t think of Pinterest marketing as a way to outsmart Pinterest.
 Learn their rules and play within them.
 Remember, they want to send you traffic.

 To get traffic from Pinterest, follow their best practices and consistently share highly engaging pins.

 Pin good content consistently and Pinterest will reward you with exposure.

 Pinners who post every day are rewarded over pinners who mass-post infrequently.
 Don’t take it from me, it’s what Pinterest said.

-This is where Tailwind can really help you maintain a consistent pinning schedule.
+This is where the Tailwind scheduler for Pinterest can really help you maintain a consistent pinning schedule.
 They help you schedule your content at peak times to maximize engagement.